 Like any physical structure, a conversation needs a solid foundation.
 Great questions serve as the foundation for great conversations.

-You can grab a of set We!
-Connect Cards here (if you live in Australia) and here (for everyone else.)
+You can grab a set of We Connect Cards here (if you live in Australia) and here (for everyone else.)
 Or, download the questions in the Resources tab of Ice-Breaker Question Exchange as a useful substitute.

-Frame the trading phase of this activity as a healthy competition for each person to design the best conversation they can.
-This incentive can motivate great discussion about why some people are willing to trade their questions, or not.
+Frame the trading phase of this activity as healthy competition for each person to design the best conversation they can.
+This incentive can motivate a great discussion about why some people are willing to trade their questions, or not.